bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 # Welcome to YOUtopia

+> *"Where love is the law, a Youtopia"*

-Welcome to this (currently small) wiki about BMTH's NexGen ARG.
-This is a work in progress.
+Welcome to this wiki about BMTH's NexGen ARG.
+This is a work in progress, since this is an ongoing ARG and new updates will be added regularly.
 This wiki will focus on objective information as much as possible and indicate whenever something is not confirmed.

+***

 ## Getting started

 There is a lot going on in this ARG!
+We get it if you are overwhelmed.
 This section will attempt to explain the most important sources.

 ![POST HUMAN: NeX GEn album cover](Resources/music/album_cover.png)